16 Activities for Boys

 6. Fishing

-Although it’s a classic father-son activity, fishing appeals to some kids and doesn’t have any charm for others.
+Although it’s a classic father-son activity, not every kid can see its charm right away.
 The problem for some boys is that fishing requires them to be patient and to be quiet.
-For those who do like it, however, the love of fishing is likely to last a lifetime and to be something that father and son can share for many years.
+For those who do like it, however, the love of fishing is likely to last a lifetime and be something that a father and son can share for many years.

-To increase the odds that your son will enjoy fishing, make use of these tips.
+To increase the odds that your boy will appreciate fishing, make use of these tips.

 • Take it one step at a time.
 If your child doesn’t want to touch the worm or handle the fish, give him a pass for now.
 If the fishing bug bites him, he’ll soon want to do everything by himself.

 • Make it comfortable.
 Pick a time when the weather is nice and pack bug repellent and sunscreen.
-Also, be sure to pack plenty of drinks and snacks.
+Also, be sure to bring plenty of drinks and snacks.

 • Be encouraging.
 Celebrate even the smallest catch, and praise your child’s skills as they grow.